Casio FX-602P series: Interface

 The FX-601P and FX-602P used the same FA-1 interface as used by the FX-502P line of calculators or alternatively the newer FA-2 interface which was also used by Casio FX-702P.
 Both interfaces featured a Kansas City standard Compact Cassette interface.

-The FA-2 Interface was used the FX-602P series of programmable calculator and the FX-702P Pocket Computer to store programs and data register to Compact Cassette.
-When compared with its predecessor the Casio FA-1 the FA-2 featured an additional tape control output and connector for the Casio FP-10 printer.
+The FA-2 Interface was used by the FX-602P series of programmable calculator and the FX-702P Pocket Computer to store programs and data register to Compact Cassette.
+When compared with its predecessor the Casio FA-1, the FA-2 featured an additional tape control output and connector for the Casio FP-10 printer.